 If you are driving to the East Coast via St Marys you will spot a pyramid shaped hill behind the township, this is St Patricks Head, or Paddys Head.

 This is a challenging walk and will take around 3hours return as it climbs steeply to 683m above sea level, but once at the top, the 360 degree views across the Fingal Valley and north and south up the east coast make it all worthwhile.
-You can find more information about this walk and others in the area here.
+You can find a directions to Paddys Head here:

 The main National Park in our area is the Mount William National Park.
 Home to the Eddystone Point Lighthouse, the Bay of Fires Walk and some amazing camping grounds, Mount William is certainly worth a visit.
 You can find plenty of information including activities in the area on the Parks and Wildlife website.